What Are B2B Demand Generation Services?

 6. Demandbase

 The platform includes a data foundation that enriches CRM records with firmographic, technographic, and intent data.
-Demandbase uses this to build advertising audiences, personalize website experiences, and trigger sales alerts.
-You get account-level reporting showing engagement trends and buying signals.
+Demandbase uses this enriched account intelligence to build advertising audiences, personalize website experiences for known visitors, and trigger sales alerts when target accounts show buying signals.
+Account-level reporting shows engagement trends and buying committee activity over time.

-Advertising platform for display, social, and programmatic
+Advertising platform for display, social, and programmatic campaigns

-Website personalization adapting content by visitor account
+Website personalization adapting content based on the visiting account

-Intent data monitoring across web activity
+Intent data monitoring across web activity and third-party signals

-Account-based analytics on engagement and pipeline
+Account-based analytics on engagement trends and pipeline contribution

 Integration with major CRM and marketing automation systems